Student Field Experience

 - Keep your automatic email confirmation for your own records.

-- If you need to update your information after submitting your form, please contact the Clinical Practice Coordinator at firstname.lastname@example.org.
+- If you need to update your information after submitting your form, please contact the Clinical Practice Specialist at email@example.com.

 - Once your online FERF form is submitted, you will not be able to make changes.
-The Clinical Practice Coordinator will need to make the changes on your behalf.
+The Clinical Practice Specialist will need to make the changes on your behalf.

-- If you need to cancel your field experience request for any reason, you must notify the Clinical Practice Coordinator right away at email@example.com.
+- If you need to cancel your field experience request for any reason, you must notify the Clinical Practice Specialist right away at firstname.lastname@example.org.

-- The Clinical Practice Coordinator is working quickly to place students in the order in which requests are received.
-If you no longer need a placement and do not reach out, you will still be placed and there will teacher wanting to hear from you.
+- The Clinical Practice Specialist is working quickly to place students in the order in which requests are received.
+If you no longer need a placement and do not reach out, you will still be placed and there will be a teacher wanting to hear from you.
 Please be kind and let us know as soon as your plans change.

 After Submitting Your Online FERF Form:

-If you requested to be placed by the Clinical Practice Coordinator or you are being placed by your academic program:
+If you requested to be placed by the Clinical Practice Specialist or you are being placed by your academic program:

 You may be asking, what happens now?
-The Clinical Practice Coordinator or your program coordinator is working as quickly as possible to match your request/placement needs to schools who have volunteered to host Mason students for field hours.
-Please be patient, there are many moving parts to the placement process going on behind the scenes.
+The Clinical Practice Specialist or your program coordinator is working as quickly as possible to match your request/placement needs to schools who have volunteered to host Mason students for field hours.
+Please be patient.
+There are many moving parts to the placement process going on behind the scenes.
 It is not uncommon for it to take two weeks, or in some cases longer, for you to be matched.

 - While you wait to hear back, please monitor your Mason email frequently, including your junk mail folder.
 Sometimes emails get filtered into your spam folder!